Summer has arrived, which has us all excited! Who doesn’t enjoy beautiful weather, the outdoors, and that sweet smell of sunscreen?

 6. Build Your Email List

 Aside from getting a sale, capturing an email must be your top priority.
-Converting everyday visitors into email subscribers is not only going to increase traffic conversion (making your traffic acquisition campaigns much more effective) but also will provide you with a larger email list to market to come holiday season.
-If you aren’t seeing the summer sales numbers you’d hope for, at least you know you’re setting your business up for a massive October, November, and December.
+Converting everyday visitors into email subscribers is not only going to increase traffic conversion (making your traffic acquisition campaigns much more effective) but also will provide you with a larger email list during the holidays.
+If you aren’t seeing the summer sales numbers you’d hope for, at least, you know you’re setting your business up for a massive October, November, and December.

-Setup your Summer Promotions Today!
+TL;DR Setup Your Summer Promotions Today!

-Things may slow down during the summer but we’ve just outlined a bunch of sales opportunities to help you create demand and convert sales.
-Focus on promotions for key dates and seasonal trends, capture as many email leads as possible, and find time to prepare for the crazy holiday season that is on its way!
+Things may slow down during the summer, but we’ve just outlined a bunch of sales opportunities to help you create demand and convert sales despite that.
+These are the three keys to making the most of the summer months: